Page 45 Review by Stephen

 Our other protagonist, meanwhile, finds himself too anxious for the ubiquitous yet kindly meant small talk, thwarted in the scrum of a supermarket, started on by a stag night then the recipient of a hen partys excess all over his slippers.

 As striking as Sophie Burrowss myriad panoramas are her individual expressions: the smug, the supercilious, the leering and the jeering and one particularly perfect evocation with extraordinary economy of cruel satisfaction at someone elses expense.
 Its captured, of course, in a selfie, taken in order to be shown off to others in triumph.
+Burrows will quickly become one of your new favourite contemporary cartoonists.

-Of course it wouldnt be Britain without buses and a downpour.
+Of course it wouldnt be Britain without buses and a blinding downpour.
 I promise you both of those too.